 A: Minimum order is 1 bushel.
 There is no maximum order, but please give us as much notice as you can.

 Q: Do you sell singles or clusters?

 A: We primarily sell high quality clusters.
-Bulls Bay singles are frequently available, but please check with us, as we often have them all sold to local restaurants, such as Fleet Landing an Tavern and Table.
+Bulls Bay singles are frequently available, but please check with us, as we often have them all sold to local restaurants.
 Singles are $100 for a 100 count bag.